ganeshrajuLinaro/hadoop-lzo/README.md

 ### Building and Configuring

-To get started, see [http://code.google.com/p/hadoop-gpl-compression/wiki/FAQ](http://code.google.com/p/hadoop-gpl-compression/wiki/FAQ).
-This project is built exactly the same way; please follow the answer to "How do I configure Hadoop to use these classes?" on that page.
+To get started, compile this project using 'mvn clean package'.
+The jar is also available from Maven central.

-You can read more about Hadoop, LZO, and how we're using it at Twitter at [http://www.cloudera.com/blog/2009/11/17/hadoop-at-twitter-part-1-splittable-lzo-compression/](http://www.cloudera.com/blog/2009/11/17/hadoop-at-twitter-part-1-splittable-lzo-compression/).
+You can read more about Hadoop, LZO, and how Twitter is using it at [http://engineering.twitter.com/2010/04/hadoop-at-twitter.html](http://engineering.twitter.com/2010/04/hadoop-at-twitter.html).

-Once the libs are built and installed, you may want to add them to the class paths and library paths.
+Once the jar is built and installed, you may want to add them to the class paths.
 That is, in hadoop-env.sh, set

-        export HADOOP_CLASSPATH=/path/to/your/hadoop-lzo-lib.jar
-        export JAVA_LIBRARY_PATH=/path/to/hadoop-lzo-native-libs:/path/to/standard-hadoop-native-libs
+        export HADOOP_CLASSPATH=/path/to/your/hadoop-lzo.jar

-Note that there seems to be a bug in /path/to/hadoop/bin/hadoop; comment out the line

-        JAVA_LIBRARY_PATH=''

-because it keeps Hadoop from keeping the alteration you made to JAVA_LIBRARY_PATH above.
-(Update: see [https://issues.apache.org/jira/browse/HADOOP-6453](https://issues.apache.org/jira/browse/HADOOP-6453)).
 Make sure you restart your jobtrackers and tasktrackers after uploading and changing configs so that they take effect.

 ### Using Hadoop and LZO